QuickBirdEng/XCoordinator/README.md

 ### Deep Linking

-XCoordinator supports deep linking as can be seen in the following example:
+XCoordinator supports deep linking to chain different routes together.
+Instead of being restricted to one specific Route-type, XCoordinator can identify routers based on previous transitions (e.g. if you pushed or pushed a coordinator), so that you can link

 ```swift